Pear Tart with Custard

 Pour the cold or room temperature custard into the shortcrust base and level it with a spatula.

-Now cut the pears in half, keeping the peel, remove the stem, and the seeds.
+Now cut the pears in half, preserving the peel, remove the stem, and seeds.

-Create a fan decoration on top of the cake by placing the half pears with the narrow part facing inward and the larger base outward.
+Arrange the halves of pears in a radial decoration on the surface of the cake, placing the narrow part inward and the larger base outward.

-In a small bowl, pour 4 tablespoons of your chosen jam, and if in pieces, you can blend it with an equal amount of water and a pinch of cinnamon.
+In a small bowl, pour 4 tablespoons of jam of your choice, and if it is chunky you can blend it with an equal amount of water and 1 pinch of cinnamon.

-Using a pastry brush, brush the back of the pears, and bake in a preheated oven at 356°F for about 30-35 minutes.
+With a kitchen brush, brush over the backs of the pears, and bake in a preheated oven at 356°F for about 30-35 minutes.
 Check that the shortcrust is golden before taking it out.
 Let it cool well before slicing and serving.
-The Pear Tart with Custard is ready
+The Pear Tart with Custard is ready.

 Storage and Variations